tduva/BingoJS/README.md

 * `assets/jquery-*.js`: jQuery library providing some functions used.
 * `assets/main.js`: The main behind-the-scenes logic for building the bingo sheet (you normally shouldn't need to change this, but feel free to tinker with it if you know what you're doing).
-* `style.css`: The style for the sheet, you can change this if you know CSS and need to adjust the style (some styles are generated dynamically in addition to this).
+* `assets/style.css`: The style for the sheet, you can change this if you know CSS and need to adjust the style (some styles are generated dynamically in addition to this).
-* `util.js`: Some general utility functions.
+* `assets/util.js`: Some general utility functions.
 * Some image files

 ### Basic Usage